This website uses cookies to ensure you get the best experience

 The financial model from ANVIO allows you to calculate the revenue structure with key elements for any type of VR location.
 Based on our experience, the revenue distribution in a VR park looks as follows: about 40% of the income comes from sessions in large arenas, while events also play a significant role, contributing at least another 30%.
 The remaining income is generated from short gaming sessions and VR attractions.

-Short sessions on small areas and attractions work well for walk-in customers, but visitors rarely come solely for them.
+Short sessions on smaller arenas and attractions work well for walk-in customers, but visitors rarely come specifically for them.
 It is the combination of different formats—large arenas, team games, and attractions—that makes the VR park a more stable and profitable business.

 Although business models may be similar across different VR companies, the key differences lie in the efficiency of space utilization.
 Our approach focuses on increasing capacity and optimal square meter occupancy.
 The ANVIO game lineup covers the main formats of small and large arenas, while the PvP shooter game constructor, Revolta, allows for the creation of any game levels for areas ranging from 16 to 400 square meters.

-In Russia, many companies have released VR shooters for large areas (up to 300 square meters), replicating the laser tag concept, with one game session for 6−8 people per hour.
-At ANVIO, on the same space, we can serve four times as many players in the same amount of time by dividing it into three gaming zones of 100 square meters each and optimizing session times to 30 minutes.
+Many VR companies have released VR shooters for large areas (up to 300 square meters), replicating the laser tag concept, with one game session for 6−8 people per hour.
+At ANVIO, however, we can serve four times as many players in the same space by dividing it into three 100-square-meter gaming zones and optimizing session times to 30 minutes.

 What is the most profitable format for VR entertainment?

 The most stable and effective business format is the VR park.
 It combines a wide range of entertainment options, attracts various types of customers, offers diverse game formats, and ensures high levels of monetization.
-However, VR parks require significant initial investments, and the area of such projects ranges from 300 to 1000 square meters.
+However, VR parks require significant initial investments, and typically need a larger space, ranging from 300 to 1000 square meters.

 A venue with two large arenas, one small arena, and a lounge zone can already be considered an effective format.
-We recommend complementing the small play areas not only with ANVIO games but also with popular VR games from Steam or other VR platforms.
-This expands the selection and makes the club attractive to different categories of visitors.
+To enhance the smaller play areas, we recommend complementing ANVIO games with other popular VR games from platforms like Steam.
+This expands the game selection, making the club more appealing to a wider range of visitors.

 ANVIO games are designed to maximize the use of every part of the space.
 Even in small 25 square meter areas, our games effectively use all available space, creating an environment for team interaction.
-These moments, where people crawl, run, scream, and fully immerse themselves in the game world, serve as advertisement and generate the bulk of the revenue.
+These immersive experiences—where players crawl, run, scream, and fully engage with the game world—create a natural form of advertising and drive a significant portion of revenue.

 Our key approach is to create an exciting gaming experience that cannot be replicated at home.
 Active and team-based games with movement elements offer a unique experience that attracts customers willing to pay for quality.
 The ANVIO financial model allows for detailed calculations of key parameters, such as profitability, payback period, and optimal space utilization, helping entrepreneurs make informed decisions and minimize risks.
 Regardless of the format—whether it’s a club with a single arena or a larger VR park—proper calculations ensure stable profitability and efficient resource management.